PSORLab/DynamicBounds.jl/README.md

-# DiffEqRelax.jl: Validated Bounds and Relaxations of Differential Equations
+# DiffEqRelax.jl: Validated Bounds and Relaxations of Differential Equations [WIP]

 This package provides
 An abstraction layer for constructing valid relaxations